sassoftware/esp-kubernetes/README.md

 The following Docker images are deployed from this location:
   * SAS Oauth2_proxy
-  * Pivitol UAA server (this is configered to store user credential in postgres, but could easily be configured to read user credentials from other IM systems)
+  * Pivitol UAA server (configured to store user credentials in PostgreSQL, but could be reconfigured to read user credentials from alternative IM systems)

 Each of these subdirectories contain README files with more specific, detailed instructions.

 ## Prerequsities

 ### Persistent Volume

-To deploy the images, you must have a running Kubernetes cluster and a have persistent volume available for use.
+**Important**: To deploy the images, you must have a running Kubernetes cluster and a have persistent volume available for use.
 Work with your Kubernetes administrator to obtain access to a cluster with a persistent volume.

-To deploy the SAS Event Stream Processing cloud ecosystem, you must have a running Kubernetes cluster and a persistent volume.
 The persistent volume is used to store the following:

-1. the Postgres database
+1. the PostgreSQL database
-2. Any files (csv/xml/json) referenced by the model running on the ESP server
+2. Any files (CSV/XML/JSON) referenced by the model running on the ESP server

-The Postgres database needs write access to the persistent volume.
-If one plans on putting other files on the persistent volume, such as CSV input files, or one plans on ESP projects writing files to the persitent volume (output files), the persistent volume must have access mode **ReadWriteMany**.
+The PostgreSQL database requires write access to the persistent volume.
+If you plan to put other files on the persistent volume, such as CSV input files, or plan for ESP projects to write files to the persitent volume (output files), the persistent volume must have access mode **ReadWriteMany**.

-If Postgres is the only element of the deployment writing to the persistent volume, it may have access mode **ReadWriteOnce**.
+If PostgreSQL is the only element of the deployment that writes to the persistent volume, it can have access mode **ReadWriteOnce**.

-A typical deployment, with no projects or metadata stored uses about `68MB` of storage.
+A typical deployment, with no projects or metadata stored, uses about `68MB` of storage.
 For a typical small deployment, *20GB* of storage for the persistant volume should be adaquate.

-After you run ./bin/mkdeploy script and usable deployment manifests are generated, examine the YAML template file named deploy/pvc.yaml.
+After you run the ./bin/mkdeploy script which generates usable deployment manifests, examine the YAML template file named deploy/pvc.yaml.

 ```yaml
   #